Regional District of Central Kootenay (Areas H, I, J)

 2019 – 2020 Recycling Guide:

 Use our address search tool to view your curbside recycling collection schedule and nearest Recycle BC depots.
 You can also sign up for reminders and import your schedule into your online calendar.

 Please sort curbside recyclables as follows:

 - Use one recycling box for paper and packaging that held dry products (shoes, crackers, etc.).
-Corrugated cardboard that does not fit in this box can be flattened, tied in bundles and placed between your boxes.
+Corrugated cardboard that does not fit in this bag can be flattened, cut into smaller pieces, and stacked between recycling containers.